gbdev/pandocs/content/Video_Display.md

 This can be useful for dynamically controlling the SCX/SCY registers ($FF43/$FF42) to perform special video effects.

-Example application : set LYC to WY, enable LY=LYC interrupt, and have the handler disable sprites.
+Example application: set LYC to WY, enable LY=LYC interrupt, and have the handler disable sprites.
 This can be used if you use the window for a text box (at the bottom of the screen), and you want sprites to be hidden by the text box.

 The interrupt is triggered when transitioning from "No conditions met" to "Any condition met", which can cause the interrupt to not fire.
-Example : the Mode 0 and LY=LYC interrupts are enabled ; since the
-latter triggers during Mode 2 (right after Mode 0), the interrupt will trigger for Mode 0 but fail to for LY=LYC.
+Example: the Mode 0 and LY=LYC interrupts are enabled ; since the latter triggers during Mode 2 (right after Mode 0), the interrupt will trigger for Mode 0 but fail to for LY=LYC.